grinux/sunxi-jtag/README.md

 17. Check the debug log to see hex file loaded and executed properly.
 18. Enjoy.

-If you have any trouble write few words [here](https://github.com/grinux/sunxi-jtag/issues) or make PR
+If you have any trouble write a few words [here](https://github.com/grinux/sunxi-jtag/issues) or make PR

 GPL-2.0 license inherited from U-Boot.
 Checkout [this](https://github.com/ARM-software/u-boot/blob/402465214395ed26d6fa72d9b6097c7adbf6a966/Licenses/README#L11) statement about using in proprietary projects.